OSGeo/gdal/doc/source/drivers/vector/miramon.rst

     easy open of the dataset using the MiraMon software.
   - In this case, please specify the MiraMon file output format name using the -f option (**-f MiraMonVector**).

-- If it the output is a **file** with extension all the translated layers in the origin dataset will be created with the specified name.
+- If the output is a **file** with extension all the translated layers in the origin dataset will be created with the specified name.
   Use this option only when you know that there is only one layer with one feature type in the origin dataset.

 The attributes of the MiraMon feature are stored in an associated *.dbf*.